 The Answer: Simply listing the property does not trigger a "Change of Use" (rollback) tax.
 However, if a buyer intends to develop the land into a subdivision or commercial site, a Rollback Tax may be triggered.
 In 2026, Texas law typically looks back at the previous three years of tax savings.
 We help you negotiate these costs upfront so that the buyer—not the family—is often responsible for the rollback penalties as part of the development costs.

 The Answer: In the Rio Grande Valley, your "Legacy" often lies beneath the surface.
 While the mineral estate is a common topic, Groundwater Rights are becoming the 2026 priority.
 If your ranch sits on a high-yield portion of the aquifer, its value for future municipal "Infill" or industrial use is exponentially higher.
-We ensure your water rights are clearly documented and, if necessary, "severed" or protected in the sales contract to maximize your total exit value.
+Under Texas HB 9, business personal property exemptions offer expanded tax relief for farm equipment and machinery up to $125,000 per location.
+We encourage landowners to review their equipment inventories with their CPA prior to a sale to ensure accurate rendition filings during the ranch transition.

 The Answer: If you inherit a ranch in 2026 that your great-grandparents bought for $50 an acre, and it is now worth $25,000 an acre, you receive a "step-up."
 This means your "tax basis" is reset to the fair market value on the date of the previous owner's death.
 If you sell the ranch immediately after inheriting it, you pay zero capital gains tax on that massive appreciation.
-We work with your tax professionals to document this valuation accurately before we go to market to protect your family’s windfall.
+We provide Date-of-Death Valuation Analyses and historical market data to assist your CPA or estate attorney in establishing an accurate tax basis when preparing an inherited ranch for sale.

 Each Office is Independently Owned And Operated